 Cats and their welfare are at the centre of everything we do | We never put a healthy cat to sleep | We value and respect our volunteers, supporters and staff | We are committed to providing a high quality service | We are open and honest

-At Evesham Adoption Centre, we take in and rehome cats which have been stray and abandoned, or where their owners are no longer in a position to care for them.
+At Evesham Adoption Centre, we take in and rehome cats which are stray, abandoned, or where their owners are no longer in a position to care for them.
 Our team work hard to care for and get to know the cats in order to provide gold-standard welfare, and ensure they are matched to a home that suits their needs and personality.
 We work closely with other Cats Protection branches, as well as local services such as councils, vets and other charities to achieve our vision of a world where every cat has the best possible life because they are protected, cared for, understood and valued by everyone.

 Giving up your pet is never an easy decision.
 If you find yourself in a position where you need to relinquish your cat, our team at Evesham Adoption Centre will guide you through the process with compassion and sensitivity.
-You can find further support about relinqushing your cat in our Rehoming Guide
+You can find further support about relinqushing your cat here

 Evesham Adoption Centre is a community hub for cat advice and support.
 We are on hand 7 days a week to help the local community with any cat-related questions, problems and behaviours.
 We have lots of resources available to help you with all things cat!
 We have an array of cat care information via our help and advice section and seek to educate people of all ages about cats and their care.

 Spaying or castrating cats is the only effective way to reduce the number of unwanted cats in the UK.
 We are working to clear up myths around spaying cats, spread the neutering message and make it easier for owners on low incomes to get their cats neutered.
 Our recommended neutering age for your pet cat is 4 months old.
 Visit our neutering page for more information.